tmkcell/drisa/README.md

 For example, an ld instruction uses the I-type instruction format, but without actually using the the 16-bit immediate section!
 For this reason, I have designed this.

-Inspiration is mainly Arm and their Thumb architecture, which I got the conditional instruction idea from.
+Inspiration is mainly Arm and their Thumb architecture, which I got the conditional instruction and 16-bit instruction ideas from.

 Still being drafted, it would be greatly appreciated if you open an issue with your suggestion to this ISA :)